rbxmath/Vector101/week-2/README.md

     * `Subspace:ProjectVector()`: Returns the projection of a vector onto the subspace

 ## Homework
-You are strongly encouraged to retry the lecture activities on your own first!
+You may start from the provided code, but you are strongly encouraged to redo the lecture activities on your own!
 * Add a `Subspace:Contains()` method that checks if the subspace contains a vector
 * Put `n+1` vectors of dimension `n` into Gram-Schmidt.
 Do this for different values of `n`.
 What do you observe?
 Can you explain why this happens?
 * **Optional:** Expand on the sample unit tests provided.
 Add unit tests for Subspace